National Ultralight Inc.

 The Challenger's versatility even extends to soaring!
 Turn off the engine in flight and experience the joy of circling silently upwards in a thermal to cloud base.
 Unlike a glider, when you want to head for home, just start the engine and go.

-Continuously refined for over 25 years and with more than 4,000 airplanes sold and hundreds of thousands of hours of flight, the Challenger is a truly proven design with an enviable safety record.
+Continuously refined for over three decades and with more than 4,000 airplanes sold and hundreds of thousands of hours of flight, the Challenger is a truly proven design with an enviable safety record.

 The light plane industry has produced a number of excellent designs over the years.
 All of the manufacturers rely on feedback and troubleshooting by the public to refine their designs.
 By remaining focused on a single design, rather than constantly introducing new models for marketing hype, the Challenger has been refined to a much greater degree of performance and reliability.